scott2b/django-multimail/README.rst

     MULTIMAIL_SITE_DOMAIN to be set to non-None values.

 MULTIMAIL_SET_AS_PRIMARY_REDIRECT
+    Default: 'profile'.
 Reverse name to redirect to after a call to the built-in set-as-primary view.
 Defaults to 'profile'.
 Currently does not handle passing of parameters -- if your user profiles require parameters (such as the username or user pk) then you will need to implement your own view for handling a set-as-primary request.
-See multimail.views.set_as_primary in the source code.
+For details, see multimail.views.set_as_primary in the source code.

+MULTIMAIL_ALLOW_REMOVE_LAST_VERIFIED_EMAIL
+    Default: False.
+Whether to allow the user to delete all verified emails.

+MULTIMAIL_REMOVE_LAST_VERIFIED_EMAIL_ATTEMPT_MSG
+    Default: "Cannot remove last verified email.
+Add another verified email address to remove the existing one."
+Message sent when user tries to delete the last verified email.
+Only if MULTIMAIL_ALLOW_REMOVE_LAST_VERIFIED_EMAIL is False.